 Ensuring the most marginalised and vulnerable communities in Panchayats can access their rights and entitlements

 Advocating Women’s Empowerment

 Build a national dialogue to advocate for women’s political empowerment

 Facilitating Learning and Exchange

-Facilitating greater cross learning and exchange amongst the people involved
+Facilitating greater cross learning and exchange across multiple spaces

 Core programme strategy